 - Despite higher utility costs being a variance, the corresponding increase in unit production at a faster per-unit rate is a net positive.

-- The increase to next quarter’s forecasted production needs may inspire senior management to add new hires to further improve production without increasing labour costs created by excessive overtime.
+- The increase to next quarter’s forecasted production needs may inspire senior management to add new hires to further improve production without increasing labor costs created by excessive overtime.

-- The improvements to production efficiency are a good starting point for further process optimisation to increase value and trim total costs.
+- The improvements to production efficiency are a good starting point for further process optimization to increase value and trim total costs.

 In our example, we lumped utilities together into a single value, but in a real world scenario, budget analysts would likely apply the same formula to every utility used (e.g., water, gas, electricity, etc.) on an individual basis to provide a more granulated view of the utility costs and isolate specific opportunities to reduce usage and improve variance without impacting productivity.

-Plan, Track, and Analyse for Statistical Budget Success
+Plan, Track, and Analyze for Statistical Budget Success

 Charting your course for spending and sticking to it can help your company maintain the working capital, strong credit, and competitive strength it needs to grow, innovate, and boost its bottom line.
 By making smart use of statistical budgets and financial data analysis, you can ensure your budget process is a reliable and consistent source of valuable savings, actionable insights, and more effective strategic decision making.